briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

 located pursuant to the requirements of the Codified Ordinances including, but not limited to the requirements of Chapter 901.

-8. _(h)_ Any and all expenses or costs, including but not limited to attorney’s fees, costs of inspection, administrative staff and support staff, property maintenance costs, court costs, title search fees, process server fees, skip tracing expenses, and costs of collection or prosecution, including discovery
+8. _(h)_ Any and all expenses or costs, including but not limited to attorney's fees, costs of inspection, administrative staff and support staff, property maintenance costs, court costs, title search fees, process server fees, skip tracing expenses, and costs of collection or prosecution, including discovery